Nozipho1/Capstone3/README.md

-# Capstone3
+Task Manager

-advanced task manager
+Advanced task manager

 An advanced and enhanced version of the previous task manager modified by functions and more files being written to and read from.